 Expected learning outcomes

 After completing the course, students will have a basic understanding of and skills in visual design of web pages.
-They should be able to plan and carry out the development of Web pages and sites based on the most important client based web tecnologies.
+They should be able to plan and carry out the development of Web pages and sites based on the most important client based web tecnologies as well as a basic understanding for the server based content management systems.
 The students will also be able to independently assess and describe the most important aspects of a site's usability, effectiveness, and information architecture, and further to decide what any changes needed to improve the quality of the site / page.

 - Basic web technology understanding